-The Advanced AstrocultureTM (ADVASC) investigation, led by Weijia Zhou, Ph.D., of the Wisconsin Center for Space Automation and Robotics, University of Wisconsin-Madison, explored the benefits of using microgravity to create custom crops that can withstand the inhospitable climates of space, resist pestilence, and need less volume to grow.
+The Advanced AstrocultureTM (ADVASC) investigation, led by Weijia Zhou, Ph.D., of the Wisconsin Center for Space Automation and Robotics, University of Wisconsin-Madison, explored the benefits of using microgravity to create custom crops that can

+A new technology for an ethylene scrubber is used for food preservation in major supermarkets and in trucks that carry groceries to remote regions of the world. withstand the inhospitable climates of space, resist pestilence, and need less volume to grow.
 ADVASC was performed over several International Space Station (ISS) expeditions, growing two generations of Arabidopsis thaliana (rapidly growing, flowering plant in the mustard family that has been grown on many space missions), and soybean plants, from seed to seed in space using the ADVASC payload, an autonomously operated plant growth unit.
 The ability to grow plants from seeds through several generations has proven to be challenging in space and is critical in developing hardware and operational concepts to take human explorers farther beyond low-Earth orbit.